Skip to main content

 32 mentions Positive Neutral Negative

-The graphics of the game receive mixed reviews, with some praising the stunning artwork and attention to detail, particularly in the Warhammer 40k setting, while others criticize the overall presentation as clunky and reminiscent of older games.
-Many players appreciate the vibrant visuals and thematic fidelity, but some feel that the lack of animations and clear labeling detracts from the experience.
-Overall, the graphics are seen as a significant improvement over previous iterations, though opinions vary on their execution and impact on gameplay.
+The graphics of the game receive mixed reviews, with many praising the stunning artwork and attention to detail, particularly in the context of the Warhammer 40k universe.
+While some players appreciate the improved visuals and vibrant backgrounds, others criticize the clunky gameplay and lack of animation, feeling it detracts from the overall experience.
+Overall, the game's graphics are seen as a significant improvement over its predecessor, though opinions vary on their execution and impact on gameplay.

 • “The graphics are truly stunning, with planets and stellar constructs replacing the geography of the original board.”